-EasyJet profit forecast disappoints market, shares fall
+easyJet profit forecast disappoints market, shares fall

 The majority of brokers, however, are more positive on the company with 15 out of 25 rating it either a "buy" or a "strong buy".

-Air France-KLM (AIRF.PA), Europe's second-largest traditional network airline, warned this month that its 2014 profit could be as much as 12 percent lower than previously forecast, mainly due to overcapacity and weak prices.
+Air France-KLM, Europe's second-largest traditional network airline, warned this month that its 2014 profit could be as much as 12 percent lower than previously forecast, mainly due to overcapacity and weak prices.

-Germany's Lufthansa (LHAG.DE) last month lowered its profit targets for the next two years.
+Germany's Lufthansa last month lowered its profit targets for the next two years.

 In 2013 easyJet's shares doubled in value and rose earlier this year to an all-time high of 1,853 pence in April.
 Since then the shares have fallen by 27 percent amid questions about its future rate of growth.